The UMW Spiritual Life Study: The Bible and Human Sexuality: Claiming God’s Good Gift.

 Brubaker wants us to know interpretations of Scripture have affected the church and views of faith and sexuality.
 By stressing interpretation of the Word, she opens the door for reinterpreting the Bible.
 This study leans heavily on a revisionist interpretation of God’s Word.
 The study is designed to help the church accept not only the practice of homosexuality, but also a sexual ethic that would eliminate any scriptural boundaries on sexual practice other than consent and safety.

-At UMW Mission U we were reminded over and over that the scriptures were written by only men during a time of cultural patriarchy when women were considered property and had no rights.
+At UMW Mission U we were reminded over and over that the scriptures were written exclusively by men during a time of cultural patriarchy when women were considered property and had no rights.
 Laws were not represented as God’s revealed will and standard to help us distinguish righteousness from unrighteousness, but instead they were presented as written from the will of the male perspective.

 Brubaker reinterprets the story of Sodom and Gomorrah saying, “it makes more sense that this is an episode of violence on the part of men who are out of control and ready to rape whomever they can.”
 A film clip shown during Mission U introduced the idea that God judged these cities for their lack of hospitality.